aspose-tasks/Aspose.Tasks-Products/tasks/cpp/metadata/mpp/_index.md

 {{% blocks/products/pf/agp/content h2="How to Get MPP Metadata Using C++" %}}

- In order to extract MPP metadata, weвЂ™ll use [Aspose.Tasks for C++](https://products.aspose.com/tasks/cpp) API which is a feature-rich, powerful and easy to use document metadata extraction API for C++ platform.
+ In order to extract MPP metadata, we’ll use [Aspose.Tasks for C++](https://products.aspose.com/tasks/cpp) API which is a feature-rich, powerful and easy to use document metadata extraction API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.tasks)